-1. Land north of Formby Industrial Estate is allocated as a 'Strategic Employment Location' (as shown on the Policy Map) subject to the following requirements:

-- a) The site will be developed for the uses specified in Policy MN2.
-Subject to a full financial appraisal, the development of a limited number of other uses on part of the site may be acceptable where they are necessary to cross subsidise the delivery of B1, B2 and B8 uses. - b) Replacement habitat, including for water voles, will be provided before development commences; - c) The site will be accessed via a dedicated signal controlled junction off the Formby Bypass; - d) Improved connections will be provided to the wider highway network, including enhanced provision for walking, cycling and public transport; - e) Flood risk will be managed effectively and appropriately within the site, including use of sustainable drainage systems; and - a) A landscaping framework will be provided including replacement water vole habitat, appropriate tree planting, and a buffer alongside Downholland Brook.

-2. These requirements will be achieved through the use of planning conditions, Section 106 and other legal agreements.
+- 1. Land north of Formby Industrial Estate is allocated as a 'Strategic Employment Location' (as shown on the Policy Map) subject to the following requirements: - a) The site will be developed for the uses specified in Policy MN2.
+Subject to a full financial appraisal, the development of a limited number of other uses on part of the site may be acceptable where they are necessary to cross subsidise the delivery of office and light industrial (B1), general industrial (B2) and storage and distribution (B8) uses. - b) Replacement habitat, including for water voles, will be provided before development commences; - c) The site will be accessed by means of a dedicated signal controlled junction off the Formby Bypass; - d) Improved connections will be provided to the wider highway network, including enhanced provision for walking, cycling and public transport; - e) Flood risk will be managed effectively and appropriately within the site, including use of sustainable drainage systems; and - f) A landscaping framework will be provided including replacement water vole habitat, appropriate tree planting, and a buffer alongside Downholland Brook. - 2.
+These requirements will be achieved through the use of planning conditions, Section 106 and other legal agreements.